manavgabhawala/UberSDK/README.md

 Coming Soon.
 (If you can't wait lookup importing Swift Frameworks into Swift/Objective-C projects depending on what you are using

 ## Documentation and Usage
 The basic way to initialize the SDK is creating an instance of the `UberManager` object.
 You should create only one instance of the `UberManager` at a time.
+This instance is thread safe in that you can use the same instance on multiple threads but if you initialize a new UberManager your old UberManager will start accessing older properties.
-You can either implement the `UberManagerDelegate` or pass in all the values required for the application setup including the client key, client secret, etc. Then you can call functions on your instance of the manager.
+To initialize the `UberManager` You can either implement the `UberManagerDelegate` or pass in all the values required for the application setup to the init function.
+This includes the *client key*, *client secret*, *server token* and *redirectURI*.
+Then you can call functions on your instance of the manager.
-Before calling any function that needs user OAuth2.0 you must call `performUserAuthorization(completionBlock: UberSuccessBlock?, errorHandler: UberErrorHandler?)`.
+Before calling any function that needs user OAuth2.0 you must call `performUserAuthorization(completionBlock:, errorHandler:)`.

 More detailed information coming soon.